browserengineering/book/book/scheduling.md

 layout*: style or layout are "forced" to happen right away, as opposed to possibly 16ms in the future, if they're not already computed.
-Because of these forced style and layout situations, browsers have to be able to layout and style on the main thread.[^or-stall]
+Because of these forced style and layout situations, browsers have to be able to compute style and layout on the main thread.[^or-stall]

 [gcs]: https://developer.mozilla.org/en-US/docs/Web/API/Window/getComputedStyle
 [gbcr]: https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect